HafiNight/chem_hazard/README.md

 # chem_hazard

-Files from the 2024 Hackathon on Chemical Hazard Assessment
+My contributions in the 2024 Chemoinformatics Summer School Hackathon on the topic of Chemical Hazard Assessment